wilsonj24/Personal-Portfolio/pages/welcome.md

 intro_paragraph: >

 ---
 Welcome!
 My name is Jordan Wilson and this is my personal portfolio website.
+Here you can find a list of skills